-Mentoring/Teaching: Chris will gain mentoring experience during this fellowship by supervising undergraduate volunteers in the lab.
+Mentoring/Teaching: Chris will gain mentoring experience during this fellowship by supervising undergraduate research assistants in the lab.
 This will give him experience in managing individuals in a mentored environment, which will aid him when he moves on to a more independent stage of his career.
 Because Chris ultimately hopes to attain a faculty appointment that includes a teaching component, he will pursue opportunities to teach during his fellowship.
 These could involve being a guest lecturer or teaching assistant in Behavioral Neuroscience (Psychology) or Physiology (Biology) courses.
-He will also be encouraged to present at conferences, which will teach him to organize his ideas and communicate them to a general audience.
-Chris will have frequent practice with this on a smaller scale when he presents monthly for our lab meeting.
 In addition, he will participate in workshops offered by the UNC Office of Faculty Excellence on syllabus development, overcoming teaching anxiety, and creating effective assignments and presentations.

 Clinical Training: Chris and I both feel that it is important for him to appreciate the clinical side of alcoholism.
 For this reason, Chris attends a weekly meeting with Dr. J.C.
-Garbutt and Dr. Alexei Kampov, who have conducted clinical research in the area of alcohol use disorders (AUDs).
+Garbutt and Dr. Alexei Kampov, who conduct clinical research in the area of alcohol use disorders (AUDs).
 In these meetings we discuss collaborations ongoing between our groups, including studies of behavioral risk-factors for AUDs in late adolescents, which is particularly pertinent to Chris' proposed studies.
 These meetings have been invaluable in exposing Chris to the clinical concerns related to his own studies.
 Chris also attends the Bowles Center for Alcohol Studies lecture series, which includes basic science and clinical talks.
 Chris will also participate in a Bowles Center outing to the UNC Alcohol and Substance Abuse Program (ASAP) and Triangle Residential Options for Substance Abusers (TROSA).
-At the ASAP facility, he will learn about common characteristics of substance abusers in a community-oriented environment.
+At the ASAP facility, he will learn about common characteristics of substance abusers.
+TROSA is a highly structured program that provides two years of free residential treatment for substance abusers in a community-oriented environment.
 During the TROSA tour, Chris will interact with residents to learn about the TROSA program and their struggle with addiction.
 Because Chris envisions future research projects focused on alcoholism, participation in all these activities will keep him up to date on current research and help him in developing his postdoctoral plans.